ystaraid/ystaraid/README.md

    - 🛞 Choose the **right type of wheels** for various terrains and challenges.
    - 🔗 Build and utilize **universal joints** to transfer motion effectively between different axes.
    - 🌀 Solve problems by using elastic materials like **rubber bands** to store and release energy.
 ---
+## 🏆 My FLL Competition Experience

+I had the privilege of participating in the **FIRST LEGO League (FLL)** competitions during **5th and 6th grade** in elementary school, and again in **1st and 2nd grade** in middle school.
+While the challenges were tough, these experiences were incredibly rewarding and taught me valuable skills.

+### 🔹 What I Learned
+- **Problem-solving through science projects**: I identified real-world problems and devised solutions by working through scientific processes.
+- **Robot coding and debugging**:
+  - Logged and analyzed data to identify and resolve issues.
+  - Used a **gyro sensor** to correct the robot's navigation and improve its accuracy.
+  - Explored **PID control** to fine-tune robot movements, gaining a foundational understanding of advanced control systems.
+- **Practical applications of math**:
+  - Learned coordinate programming and its practical use before encountering trigonometry in school, which made later studies more intuitive.

+### 🔹 Key Takeaway
+These experiences taught me to approach concepts by understanding their practical uses first.
+By learning **how** and **why** to apply these principles, I developed a deeper understanding and appreciation for science and technology.
+The FLL competitions also fostered my curiosity and passion for **robotics and problem-solving**.

+---